TUM IdeAward Terms and Conditions of Participation

-- The final version of the profile sheet with patents and licenses must be agreed by the end of January, before publication at the awards ceremony.
+- The final version of the profile sheet with patents and licenses must be agreed by the beginning of November, before publication at the awards ceremony.

 Other attachments will not be considered.
 The submission of the draft of ideas is made by shipping as a PDF file to the email address: email@example.com.

 - Throughout phases 1 and 2, all teams should be available to answer any questions by phone or email.